 Jeanette is a clothing technician with body and soul - although that sounds much stale than it is.
 She comes from the beautiful Westerwald and after completing her schooling first trained as a fashion seamstress and immediately afterwards studied clothing technology and product development at the University of Applied Sciences Niederrhein in Mönchengladbach.
 After that, she worked for two years at an online retailer in the goods receipt, before she finally came to Berlin.

 She was a trainee at Lebenskleidung, but she became quite popular in the blink of an eye and nobody could imagine a life without her anymore.
 And that's the way it has remained.
-She takes care of the quality management, the customer service and the constant recertification by GOTS, manages the warehouse sales and also supports Enrico in the collection planning for the collections SS 19 and FW 20.
+She takes care of the quality management, the customer service and the constant recertification by GOTS, manages the warehouse sales and also supports Johanna in the collection planning.
 She loves good pop hits and probably would have been able to target a career as a singer as well.
 But she prefers beautiful fabrics, which she sews regularly to trendy pieces at home - if she does not read into art-historical topics or carries out her newly purchased bike.

 Johanna has been with Lebenskleidung for a little eternity.
 She first graduated in Geography, Anthropology and Urban Planning in Cologne and later went to Greifswald, where she completed her master's thesis on the conventional clothing industry and sustainable fashion.
 In other words, she was made for the job she is now doing at Lebenskleidung!
 In the main, this is the sourcing, which includes the tracking of current trend colors and qualities as well as regular producer visits.
 In short: Without her, our collection would not be what it is!
 By the way, she is also very stylish in private - and she likes to use her sewing machine to implement her own ideas.